QVC Group faces $30 million ‘unjustified termination’ lawsuit after report of potential bankruptcy

 The company is considering filing for Chapter 11 bankruptcy to reorganize billions in debt, Bloomberg reported last week.

-Antthony Mark Haskins, a Savannah-based fashion designer who had a 31-year on-air career with HSN until he was terminated in July, filed the lawsuit last week against the network and its parent company, QVC Group, according to federal court documents.
+Antthony Mark Hankins, a Savannah, Ga.-based fashion designer who had a 31-year on-air career with HSN until he was terminated in July, filed the lawsuit last week against the network and its parent company, QVC Group, according to federal court documents.

 » READ MORE: QVC may file for bankruptcy, according to a new report.
 Here’s what to know.